TamKungZ/liteup/README.md

 - Minecraft 1.20.x (see `gradle.properties` for exact versions)
 - Java 17+
-- Fabric Loader 0.16.8 or newer
+- Fabric Loader 0.16.8+ or Forge (matching your modpack)

 ---